 Where will my child be sleeping at night?

-Our CCM groups will be camping every night over the course of their trip; we will spend eight nights in established, front country campsites, and four nights in the “backcountry” (one night island camping and three nights backpacking).
+Our CCM groups will be camping every night over the course of their trip; we will spend eight nights in established, front country campsites, and four nights in the “backcountry” (one night kayak camping and three nights backpacking).
 Leaders will separate students by gender into tent groups, and will rotate those groups several times over the course of our trip.
 Students will share a tent with one or two other students.

 What is the difference between frontcountry and backcountry hiking?
 What will the backcountry portion of CCM be like?
 How much weight will my child carry during this portion?